Join the 2018 Allens Women's Moot Facebook Group HERE.

 The 2018 Allens Women's Moot is a joint initiative by the Competitions and Women's portfolios.
 This Competition was created in 2015, with the aspiration of helping to break down differences in opportunity between women and men at university.
 It is well known that the legal profession (and more specifically advocacy) structurally disadvantages women and it was the intention of this competition to given female advocates further experience beyond ordinary mooting competitions, and to celebrate women in the law.

-We are pleased to announce in 2018 the Women's Moot will run again in second semester.
+We are pleased to announce in 2018 the Women's Moot will run again in Semester 2.

 We hope to see the competition expand to see more women mooting!